13 Top-Rated Tourist Attractions in Napier

 Address: Art Deco Centre, 7 Tennyson Street, Napier

-2 National Aquarium of New Zealand
+4. National Aquarium of New Zealand

-The National Aquarium of New Zealand is home to the country's most diverse range of sea life.
-In the Oceanarium, visitors can view the shark species, stingray, and reef fish that call the waters off Hawke's Bay home, as well as plenty of tropical fish, turtles, and octopi that are found throughout the Pacific.
+In the National Aquarium of NZ's huge walk-through aquarium, the Oceanarium, which holds 1.5 million liters of water, visitors can view the shark species, stingray, and reef fish that call the waters off Hawke's Bay home, as well as plenty of tropical fish, turtles, and octopi that are found throughout the Pacific.

 Address: Marine Parade, Napier

-6 Cape Kidnappers
+6. Cape Kidnappers

-7 MTG Hawke's Bay
+7. MTG Hawke's Bay